 Marq’s report on brand consistency showed that maintaining your brand identity (in different parts of the customer journey) can improve revenue by up to 23%.

-Since headless tracking decouples the data from the interface, you gain full control over how tracking information appears.
+Since the headless architecture decouples the data from the interface, you gain full control over how tracking information appears.
 As a result, your brand remains visible and consistent throughout the shopping journey.

 Customers who encounter this consistency are reminded of who they purchased from and start to associate delivery updates with your brand, not the carrier.
 That repetition builds brand recognition and trust over time.